Greenwich Village Walking Tour

 From Native Americans to the Hippies and Beyond — A Greenwich Village History tour led by a native Villager.

-Stories of past residents, local history, Native American history, architecture and personal anecdotes enliven this tour.
+Stories of past residents, local history, Native American history, and personal anecdotes enliven this tour.
 The tour covers four hundred years of the history, culture, and arts of Greenwich Village.
-Highlights include the "castle" of great Native American Sachems, the scandals of the founding fathers of the republic, and the artists, writers and gangsters of this area of Greenwich Village.
+From Native Americans, the scandals of the founding fathers of the republic, to the artists, writers and poets of Greenwich Village.

 After the Washington arch was completed two statues of Washington were added.
 One of Washington as the soldier and the other as Washington the statesman.
 The latter was sculpted by Alexander Calder, the father of the artist of the same name who created the mobile.
 You will note in the picture a small door on the side of the arch.
 It is through this door that a group along with the visiting French artist Marcel Duchamp broke in during the 1917 Armory art show, went to the roof and declared “the republic of Greenwich Village”.

 Check out the links at the top of the page for more information about Marc’s Village Walk.

 You may book a tour now and do it safely.
 It is easy to maintain social distancing because my tours are usually for only one or two people at a time.
 Spring is a lovley season for walking in the charming and historic Greenwich Village Streets.